MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/quickstart-install-configure-dns-server.md

 ms.custom: template-quickstart
 ---

-# Quickstart: Installing and configure DNS Servers
+# Quickstart: Installing and configure DNS Server

 > Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

 This quickstart shows you how to install and configure a DNS Server on Windows Server.
-You'll install a DNS server to forward DNS queries to DNS root hint name servers, or optionally to an upstream name server.
+You'll install the DNS Server role to forward DNS queries to DNS root hint name servers, or optionally to an upstream name server.

 ## Prerequisites

-Before you can install and configure your DNS Server, your computer must meet the following
+Before you can install and configure your DNS server, your computer must meet the following
 prerequisites:

 - A computer running a support version of Windows Server.
 - A static IP.
 - An account that is a member of the Administrators group, or equivalent.

-## Installing DNS Servers
+## Installing DNS Server

-Installing a Domain Name System (DNS) server involves adding the DNS server role to an existing Windows Server server.
+Installing a Domain Name System (DNS) server involves adding the DNS Server role to an existing Windows Server server.

 > [!TIP]